salman-abedin/uniblocks/README.md

 # Uniblocks: Universal updatable status bar module generator

-Uniblocks combines all of your status bar modules into a single updatable string that can be used with any application.
+Uniblocks combines all of your status bar modules into a single string that updates only the part that has changed.
+This string can be used with any status bar application since Uniblocks itself is handling all the updating.

 ## Features